KontainPluton/REST-Service/README.md

 ### With Docker ![Docker](https://shield.lylium.fr/badge/-Docker-2496ED?logo=docker&logoColor=white&style=f&style=flat-square)

 By default, this project is configured to run with docker.
-You will only have to run the **docker-compose** file, or the **DockerFile** of the rest server and keycloak server. (docker image are not stored on docker image on docker hub, you will have to build them with DockerFile first)
+You will only have to run the **docker-compose** file, or the **DockerFile** of the rest server and keycloak server. (docker image are not stored on docker hub, you will have to build them with DockerFile first)

 ---